🌴 Benidorm’s Beaches – The Complete Guide. Did you know Benidorm has five beautiful beaches?

 Security flags: 5

-Disabled accessible point: 2
+Disabled accessible points: 2

 Photo by Benidorm Seriously member Des Gardner